-On Remembrance Day we honour those that served their country during conflict.
-Here we pay tribute to those serviceman that also played for Crystal Palace.
+Today on Remembrance Day, and every day, we will honour those that served their country during conflict.
+Here, we pay tribute to those serviceman that also played for Crystal Palace.

 During World War I, a number of footballers who played, had played for or were contracted to Palace travelled to Europe to serve their country on the battlefields of Belgium or France, as the nation was swept up in a great wave of patriotism as most of the country’s male population travelled to be part of the conflict.

 A meeting was held at Fulham Town Hall in early December 1914 to recruit players for what would be known as the 'Football Battalion', with the unit’s official name being the Duke of Cambridge’s Own (Middlesex) Regiment, 17th Battalion.